fpereiro/proof/notes.md

 - 1arg e: delete all E-squares between the schwas and the first empty F-square, then stay on the first empty F-square -> 1arg.
 - 2arg pe: find the first blank F-square, print 2arg and -> 1arg.
 - 3arg pe2: find the first blank F-square, print 2arg, find the F-square to the right of the one just printed, print 3arg, then -> 1arg.
-- 3arg f': 1) if there's a 3arg between the schwas and the first two consecutive blanks, move one to the left and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+- 3arg f': 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, move one to the left and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
-- 3arg f'': 1) if there's a 3arg between the schwas and the first two consecutive blanks, move one to the right and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+- 3arg f'': 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, move one to the right and -> 1arg; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.
+- 3arg c: 1) if there's a 3arg between the schwas and the first two consecutive blanks, find it, take the character printed to its left and print it on the leftmost free F-square; 2) otherwise, go to the square after the two consecutive blanks and -> 2arg.

 p131